Cabin Fever (2016 film): Production

 By April 2014, plans for Outbreak were scrapped altogether in favor of producing a remake of the original film.
 By this point, Indomina had moved on from the project, while Cassian Elwes and Evan Astrowsky boarded the film as producers.
 In October, Travis Zariwny, director of The Midnight Man and Intruder, was announced as director and would utilize the original script written by Eli Roth and Randy Pearlstein.
 That same month, Teen Wolf actress Gage Golightly, Dustin Ingram, Samuel Davis, Matthew Daddario, and Nadine Cocker joined the cast, while Chris Lemole and Tim Zajaros signed on to produce the film alongside Astrowsky, while Elwes and Roth would act as executive producers.
 Impressed with Zariwny's pitch, Roth decided to join the film, but had no involvement due to his obligations to South of Hell.

 While using the original script from Roth and Pearlstein, Zariwny made his own changes to script; such as making the characters more likable, changed the deaths of the characters, incorporated elements Roth was not able to in the original, and removed the comedic aspects.
 Zariwny also trimmed the page count from 124 to only 92.
 In this version, the character of Deputy Winston is gender-swapped, this time played by Louise Linton, a frequent collaborator of Zariwny.
 The director opted to make this choice because he felt there was no other way to emulate the performance of Giuseppe Andrews, who portrayed the character in Cabin Fever and Cabin Fever 2: Spring Fever.

 Principal photography took place in Portland, Oregon in October 2014.

 Release

-In September 2015, IFC Midnight acquired North American distribution rights to the film, The film was released in a limited release and through video on demand on February 12, 2016.
+In September 2015, IFC Midnight acquired North American distribution rights to the film, The film was released for limited release and through video on demand on February 12, 2016.